foreverphoenix/skyforge-wiki/tools/ck.md

 # Improving the CK

-There are multiple additional improvements we can install for the Creation Kit.
+There are some additional improvements we can install for the Creation Kit.

-First, create a new separator in Mod Organizer 2 called **Creation Kit**.
+First, create a new **separator** in Mod Organizer 2 called **Creation Kit**.
 I recommend placing it between the base game files (official master files and creations) and your other mods.
 You can move the new **Creation Kit - Source** and **Creation Kit - DialogueViews** "mods" below this new separator as well.

 Install both mods listed below: